 Challenge examinations in nursing courses include both a written examination covering theory and an examination of clinical competence.
 A fee is charged for a challenge examination.
 See the "Schedule of Charges" in this section for fees.

-Progression to the next level in the program is permissible only after successful completion of the challenge examination.
+Progression to the next level in the program is permissible only after successful completion of the challenge examination at 76%.
 A grade of S is recorded for challenge credit earned by examination only after the student has successfully completed a minimum of 12 units of credit at this University with a G.P.A. of 2.0 or above.

 Advanced placement program